 Army Men: Air Combat

-Two players can battle through the game’s 16 story mode missions, using your combined firepower to bring down the evil Tan Army.
+Two players can battle through Army Men: Air Combat‘s 16 missions, combining their firepower to defeat the Tan Army.

 Each player can choose their own helicopter, although there isn’t much of a strategic advantage in each picking a different one.
 This is a splitscreen mode, and players are not tethered in any way.